Updated 11 April 2026

 Can I install central air without existing ductwork?

 Yes, but it adds $4,000 to $8,000 for new ductwork.
 Alternatively, ductless mini-split systems can cool your entire home without ducts for $6,000 to $10,000 (multi-zone).
-Mini splits are often more efficient and qualify for larger federal tax credits.
+Mini splits are often more efficient and, as heat pumps, may still qualify for state and utility rebates.
 See our ductwork cost page for a detailed comparison.

 Should I repair or replace my AC?